Caries vaccine: Attempts using replacement therapy

-On a different line of research, Jeffrey Hillman from the University of Florida developed a genetically modified strain of Streptococcus mutans called BCS3-L1, that is incapable of producing lactic acid – the acid that dissolves tooth enamel – and aggressively replaces native flora.
+Jeffrey Hillman from the University of Florida developed a genetically modified strain of Streptococcus mutans called BCS3-L1, that is incapable of producing lactic acid – the acid that dissolves tooth enamel – and aggressively replaces native flora.
 In laboratory tests, rats who were given BCS3-L1 were conferred with a lifetime of protection against S. mutans.
-BCS3-L1 colonizes the mouth and produces a small amount of a lantibiotic, called MU1140, which allows it to out-compete S. mutans.
+BCS3-L1 colonizes the mouth and, compared to its native counterpart, overproduces the lantibiotic mutacin 1140, which allows it to out-compete wild-type S. mutans.
 Hillman suggested that treatment with BCS3-L1 in humans could also provide a lifetime of protection, or, at worst, require occasional re-applications.
 He stated that the treatment would be available in dentists' offices and "will probably cost less than $100."
 The product was being developed by Oragenics, but was shelved in 2014, citing regulatory concerns and patent issues.
 In 2016, Oragenics received a 17-year patent for the product.
+In 2023, the startup Lumina Probiotic began developing a BCS3-L1 application in Próspera, Honduras.
+In April 2024, Lantern Bioworks said it had already given the engineered strain to about 60 volunteers and opened online pre-orders, with consumer kits expected to ship later that year.

+By January 2025 the first retail batch, 500 single-use “cosmetic toothpaste” kits priced at US $250, had been dispatched.
+The company now markets Lumina solely as a product that “protects enamel and balances oral pH,” a positioning intended to keep it outside U.S. FDA drug regulations.
+Lumina also announced plans for optional mail-in mouth-swab tests so users can check whether BCS3-L1 has stably colonised, but as of July 2025 no peer-reviewed human safety or efficacy data have been published.

 On rare occasions the native S. mutans strain escapes into the blood, potentially causing dangerous heart infections.
 It is unclear how likely BCS3-L1 is to do the same.

 Another approach is being pursued by BASF, focused on replacing native lactobacillus flora with a variety dubbed L. anti-caries, which prevents S. mutans from binding to enamel.
 However, it is not a long-term vaccination in that no attempt is being made to have a self-sustaining population of L. anti-caries.
 The intent is that the L. anti-caries population would be frequently replenished through use of a chewing gum containing the organism.

 The University of Leeds has also begun researching a recently discovered peptide known as P11-4.
 When applied to a cavity and coming in contact with saliva, this peptide assembles itself in a fibrous matrix or scaffold, attracting calcium and thereby allowing the tooth to regenerate.
 The Swiss-based company Credentis has licensed the peptide and launched a product called Curodont Repair in 2013.
 Recent studies show a positive clinical effect.